- Rate Movie[Total: 8 Average: 2.9]

 |Budget: $65 million||Financed by: Lakeshore Entertainment; Sidney Kimmel Entertainment; Hopscotch Features; Lionsgate|

-I, Frankenstein was budgeted at $65 million and was financed by Lakeshore Entertainment, Sidney Kimmel Entertainment, Hopscotch Features and received a small amount of coin from US distributor Lionsgate.
+The budget for I, Frankenstein was $65 million and it was financed by Lakeshore, Sidney Kimmel Entertainment, Hopscotch Features and it received a small amount of coin from US distributor Lionsgate.
 Lakeshore jointly sold the international rights to distributors with Sierra/Affinity, which would limit their exposure to the budget.
 Lionsgate originally scheduled I, Frankenstein for release on February 22, 2013 and then delayed it until September 13 and pushed it back again until January 24, 2014.
 After a hefty US marketing spend and a deluxe IMAX treatment to amplify the half rendered and cheap looking vfx , I, Frankenstein was tracking soft and was expected to pull in just north of $10 million.